digidem/mapeo-desktop/QA.md

     5. Click 'Reports' and see that the filtered observations show up in the report interface.

-## Transfer :filter data to  to :editor
+## Transfer :filter data to  :territory

 1. Go to the Map Editor interface.
 2. Click 'Visualization->Zoom to Data'